DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

 `<app-sidenav>` is the selector for the sidenav component we created in the navigation folder. `<app-header-mobile>` is the selector for the header-mobile component we created and '<footer-mobile>` is the selector for the footer component we created.

+Be sure to use the `fullscreen` property of '<mat-sidenav-container>` so that it consumes the whole screen.

+`fxHide fxShow.lt-sm` tells flex layout to only show the header and footer components if using on a small device like a phone.
+You can add additional toolbars for a different view for the desktop.

+On the sidenav component, `(sideNavClosed)="sidenav.close()"` lets the sidenav component emit an event that tells app.component to close the sidenav.

+On the footer component, `(sidenavToggle)="sidenav.toggle()"` lets the footer component emit an event that tells app.component to toggle the sidenav open or close.

+`mat-app-background' on main gives us the material background color default for the background color of the feature components.

 ```html
 <mat-sidenav-container fullscreen>